 Jeanette found the support group’s feedback critical to realizing what was happening.
 He was probably either on the wrong type of stimulant medication or at too high a dosage.
 She also learned how to find a more qualified physician and, more importantly, convince Frank that he was turning into a father far worse than his own.

-As much as we might want to place our faith in our physician’s ability to navigate the increasingly complex world of medicine for us, one troubling fact remains: Many physicians, including psychiatrists, are poorly trained to treat Adult ADHD.
-Some know that and respect their limitations, but some don’t.
+We want to trust our physicians.
+Yet, many physicians, including psychiatrists, are poorly trained to treat Adult ADHD.
+Some know that and respect their limitations.
+Some don’t.

 “My message to those embarking on this journey,” Jeanette says, “is don’t be afraid of medication; it can bring great changes.
 Just be aware.”

-Indeed, lest you be scared off entirely from pursuing medication treatment, know that, for many, it is a straightforward issue.
+Please know that, prescribing for ADHD is a straightforward issue.
 In fact, ADHD Partner Survey respondents report that when their partner started taking medication, symptoms improved significantly within:

-As Jeanette learned, however, the initial “promise” of medications to smooth out the ADHD roller coaster can soon peter out.
-Support-group members have agonized over this phenomenon for years.
+As Jeanette learned, however, the initial “promise” of medications to smooth out the ADHD roller coaster can soon peter out if one isn’t…paying attention.

-This chapter will support you and your ADHD partner in creating your own success story by helping you to:
+The book’s three chapters on medication will support you and/or your partner in creating your own success story by helping you to:

 - Avoid common pitfalls that lead to low treatment adherence.

-- Understand that treatment education and goal setting form the foundation of successful medication treatment.
+- Understand that goal setting forms the foundation of successful medication treatment.